Oregon St's Luke Heimlich asks to be excused from playing

 He also said, “I have taken responsibility for my conduct when I was a teenager.”

+The Beavers won the opening game of the best-of-three series 8-4.
+Afterward, coach Pat Casey commented about Heimlich for the first time.
+The decision to play would be Heimlich’s, the coach said.

+“He’s a team guy and in his statement he said that he didn’t want to be a distraction,” Casey said.
+“I can just tell you that he is a fine young man and every second that he’s been on this campus, on and off the field, he’s been a first-class individual, one that his family should be proud of, your community should be proud of, our team is proud of.
+I believe in Luke.”

 Heimlich’s criminal history was first reported by The Oregonian/OregonLive (http://bit.ly/2s0uFD8) on Thursday.
-In an editorial accompanying the article, the newspaper said it learned about Heimlich’s 2012 conviction while doing a routine background check before running a profile on him.
+In an editorial accompanying the article, the newspaper said it learned about Heimlich’s 2012 conviction in Washington State while doing a routine background check before running a profile on him.

 Prosecutors initially charged Heimlich with two counts of molestation for abuse that began when the girl was 4, The Oregonian said.